ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 slow, expensive, and geographically limited.
 By the time a field team has mapped a site, the next one is already under construction.

+In Cambridgeshire alone, planning applications for logistics and industrial development increased by over 300% between 2018 and 2023, with individual warehouse footprints exceeding 100,000 m² at sites including Bourn Airfield and Bar Hill — yet no satellite-derived land cover product captures this transition at sufficient resolution or frequency to inform planning decisions.

 The Cambridge A14 corridor is one of the fastest-growing AI infrastructure zones in Europe.
 Between 2019 and 2025, a string of warehouse complexes, data centre campuses, and logistics parks emerged across sites, including Bourn Airfield, Bar Hill, Swavesey,